-Like many yoga studios and spas, blues and greens in a bedroom can promote calmness and restoration.
+Like many yoga studios and spas, blues, greens and products like pool, spa & hot tub water enzymes in a bedroom can promote calmness and restoration.
 Blue has been noted to lower blood pressure, while red has been shown to raise it.
 Both colours have positive impacts; the colour red is just associated with alertness and high-energy, better concepts for social areas of the home and feelings that aren’t necessary when trying to unwind before going to sleep.

 Using an ideal balance of blue and green helps ward off insomnia and encourages restful, deep sleep.
 One clever way to incorporate these colours in addition to paint is through houseplants and natural art accents.

 Bright and Dark Colours

 A bright yellow is very effective at promoting happiness.
 The sunny colour invokes optimism and a cheery attitude, as does orange.
 Both can encourage interaction and laughter.